*This post may contain affiliate links. Please see my disclosure for more details!*

 Basically, if you aren’t aware, the reason that banana recipes are so far lacking on my blog (apart from my Banana Bread at the moment, there aren’t any others) is because I can’t actually eat banana!
 It’s one of those weird reactions to random foods, and I get poorly.

-However, even though I can’t eat it… my husband LOVES it.
-So, he is now my official taste tester for anything banana related!
+However, even though I can’t eat it… my family LOVES it.
+So, as they are my official taste tester for anything banana related!
 And that includes this.
 It just so happens that banoffee is one of his favourite things, along with cheesecake, so he was more than happy to oblige!

 So!
 This recipe is quite simple – and basically it’s just a regular banoffee pie with cheesecake added in – which is what we want.
 An easy, no-bake banoffee cheesecake, that you can all make really quickly.